Astronomers confirm one of their biggest fears: The BlueWalker 3 satellite is one of the brightest objects in the night sky

 BlueWalker 3 is now ranked among the brightest objects of the night, nearly rivaling the eighth brightest star seen from Earth.
 Additionally, BlueWalker 3 is now located just behind the Moon, Jupiter, Venus and seven other stars in terms of brightness, creating new obstacles for astronomers.
 In addition to light pollution, putting such satellites into orbit affects radio astronomy.
 The radio signal emitted by the BlueWalker 3 can mislead the measurements of scientific devices.

 The concerns with BlueWalker 3 don’t end there.
-AST SpaceMobile plans to deploy nearly a hundred similar satellites, some of which could be twice as large as the current one.
-Jeremy Tregloan-Reed, one of the study’s authors, warns that the proliferation of satellites could significantly disrupt the night sky, compromising the quality of astronomical observations.
+AST SpaceMobile plans to deploy nearly a hundred similar satellites, some of which might be twice as large as the current one.
+Jeremy Tregloan-Reed, one of the study’s authors, warns that the proliferation of satellites might significantly disrupt the night sky, compromising the quality of astronomical observations.
 The trails left by these satellites risk hindering telescope observations and complicating the study of nebulae.

 Currently, 18 satellite constellations are under development, with well-known names such as Starlink, Amazon Kuiper and OneWeb.
-Additionally, experts such as astrophysicist Jonathan McDowell of the Harvard-Smithsonian Center for Astrophysics predict that over the next decade, Earth could host up to 100,000 satellites in orbit.
+Additionally, experts such as astrophysicist Jonathan McDowell of the Harvard-Smithsonian Center for Astrophysics predict that over the next decade, Earth might host up to 100,000 satellites in orbit.

 To address this situation, voices within the scientific community, such as Meredith Rawls of the IAU Dark Sky Protection Center, have advocated for a comprehensive approach to solving this growing problem.
 On the one hand, satellite manufacturers must continue their efforts to reduce the reflectivity of their spacecraft.
 On the other hand, astronomers must also explore ways to improve their observation methods in order to counter the interference caused by the proliferation of satellites.
 Close cooperation between players in the space industry and astronomy is essential to preserve our ability to explore and understand the universe through our telescopes.